kontent-ai/delivery-sdk-net/docs/multi-client-scenarios.md

 **Problem**: Cached content from one client appears for another.

-**Solution**: Ensure cache keys include client identifier.
-The SDK handles this automatically by including the environment ID in cache keys.
+**Solution**: Ensure each client uses its own cache namespace.
+The SDK does this with per-client key prefixes for named clients (or custom `keyPrefix` values when configured).
+If you change `EnvironmentId` on an already-cached client at runtime, purge cache or recreate the client.

 ---